 Managing Director, ARCH Venture Partners

-Paul joined ARCH in 2000 from SSM Ventures, via a two-year Kauffman Fellowship with the Partnership.
+Paul joined ARCH in 2000 from SSM Ventures, via a two-year Kauffman Fellowship with the Partnership and was with the company until his sudden passing in January 2021.
 He established ARCH’s Dublin, Ireland office to assess European-sourced technology and investment opportunities.

 Paul was co-founder and initial CEO of Innovalight (acquired by DuPont-DD) and CoolEdge Lighting.
-He has participated in the development of ARCH portfolio companies Kotura (acquired by Mellanox), Nitronex (acquired by MACOM), Arivale, Sana Biotechology, Luna DNA, Nebula Genomics, BioPalette Japan, Cambrios, and Semprius.
-He co-founded Carrick Therapeutics and Genomics Medicine Ireland, and serves as a Director of both companies, and is a board observer to Movidius in Dublin.
-He is co-founder and current CEO of Pretzel Therapeutics.
+He participated in the development of ARCH portfolio companies Kotura (acquired by Mellanox), Nitronex (acquired by MACOM), Arivale, Sana Biotechology, Luna DNA, Nebula Genomics, BioPalette Japan, Cambrios, and Semprius.
+He co-founded Carrick Therapeutics and Genomics Medicine Ireland, and served as a Director of both companies, and as a board observer to Movidius in Dublin.
+He was co-founder and CEO of Pretzel Therapeutics.
 He also assisted in the organization of Sana by bringing in initial IP originating from a transatlantic academic partnership.

-Paul holds a B.S. in Economics from the Wharton School of the University of Pennsylvania and an M.B.A. from the University of Texas at Austin.
+Paul held a B.S. in Economics from the Wharton School of the University of Pennsylvania and an M.B.A. from the University of Texas at Austin.